mariajosseu/OMPS-assignment-1/README.md

 high_spread = scale_prices(data, factor=2.0, keep_mean=True)
 results_hs = FlexibleConsumerModel(high_spread).build().solve()
 ```

+For the Question 2 linear-disutility sensitivity analysis, pass the desired values of
+``c^L`` explicitly.
+The command writes ``results/Q2_linear/linear_sweep.csv`` and
+``results/Q2_linear/linear_sweep.tex`` with the daily
+procurement cost, total disutility, daily energy consumption, total absolute deviation, and
+the number of hours at the load breakpoints.
+Here, load breakpoints mean the supplied hourly
+minimum or maximum load bounds; no separate deviation bound is present in the input data.

 **Implemented model coverage.** `FlexibleConsumerModel.build()` in `src/model.py` contains the
 hourly linear formulation used by Question 1 and Question 2(b) linear disutility.
 For Question 2,